zabbix-tools/libzbxpgsql/_docs/template.md

 started.

-Once applied to a host, the template will discover all available tablespaces, databases and tables accessible to the configured user account and create items and graphs for effective monitoring.
+Once applied to a host, the template will discover all available tablespaces, databases, tables and indexes accessible to the configured user account and create items and graphs for effective monitoring.

 For a typical, PostgreSQL server hosting only Zabbix, this will create around 6000 item checks and 2500 graphs if no filtering is applied.